Trial Search Results

 Labor and Delivery Implant Insertion: A Randomized Controlled Trial

 A barrier to initiating progestin contraceptives in the early postpartum period is the concern of interference with breastfeeding, specifically lactogenesis.
-In this trial, the investigators aim to add to safety data on the effects of immediate insertion of the contraceptive implant on breastfeeding.
+In this trial, the investigators aim to describe the effects of immediate insertion of the contraceptive implant on breastfeeding.
 The investigators seek to examine the time to lactogenesis with immediate post-delivery insertion in delivery room versus insertion of a contraceptive implant in the postpartum ward prior to medical discharge.
 For this study, 82 consenting women will be randomized to immediate implant insertion (0-2 hours following delivery) in the delivery room or insertion of the implant following delivery in postpartum room and prior to medical discharge (24-48 hours following delivery).

 Stanford is currently not accepting patients for this trial.